 There are some requirements you need to be aware of.

-❗ You must be 18 years or older to drive in Switzerland.
+❗ You must be at least 18 years old to drive in Switzerland.

 ❗ Your driver’s license must be in either English, German, Italian, or French.
-Otherwise, it will need to be transferred.
+Otherwise, it will need to be transferred (International Driving Licence).

 ❗ If you stay for less than 12 months, you can use your own foreign driver’s license.
 After that, you must renew your license in Switzerland.